ImtiazVision/Java/Notes.md

 ### Depth First Search (DFS) :

 **Depth First Search** : A method for traversing and searching all nodes in a graph is called **Depth First Search** .
 We can use the technique to see if two nodes, node x and node y, have a path connecting them.

+### Topological Sort :

+**Topological Sort** : A topological sort is a linear ordering of vertices in a directed acyclic graph such that for every directed edge uv, vertex u comes before v in the ordering.In a directed acyclic graph, topological sort produces a linear ordering of vertices.